Anils117/Zomato-Kafka-Demo/README.md

 # Zomato-Kafka-Demo

 This is a Simple SpringBoot Application that Demonstrates the Usage of Apache Kafka with SpringBoot.
 Implemented Two Microservices as DeliveryBoy(Producer) and EndUser(Consumer).
-The Deliveryboy continuesly updates his location (produces location data to kafka server) and the enduser gets the updated location of deliveryboy (consumes location data from server).
+The Deliveryboy updates his location (produces location data to kafka server) and the enduser gets the updated location of deliveryboy (consumes location data from server).

 Dependencies-
 * Spring Web - Rest Services